....

 I told the officer what I could.
 I'm glad Don was on hand to provide her and the medical staff additional information concerning the attack, the dog’s owners, etc. It hadn't dawned on me till then that I didn't know Don's house address, or his phone number.
 Leastways, not without my address book, which I'd left in my suitcase.
 Good thing the dog hadn't abducted me, 'cause I didn't have a map on me either and would never have found my way back.

 The ER contacted the dog’s vet, who verified that Rory's shots were, in fact, up to date.
 The news was reassuring.
-(I was relieved knowing the dog had medical records.)
-However, it did not rule out the danger of infection, severed nerves, or other complications of having an animal chew into one's flesh.
+(I wasn't sure the dog even had medical records.)
+However, that did not rule out the danger of infection, severed nerves, or other complications of having an animal chew into one's flesh.

 Were you scared?